 Another issue plaguing adolescents during growth is an awkward movement.

-This is a similar type of situation as the muscular tone issue; bone growth happens faster than the body’s ability to reorient itself to the new length.
+This is similar to the muscular tone issue; bone growth happens faster than the body’s ability to reorient itself to the new length.

-All of the habits we exhibit, from our thought patterns to the way we move, are housed as ‘facts’ in pathways programmed into the brain.
+From our thought patterns to the way we move, all of the habits we exhibit are housed as ‘facts’ in pathways programmed into the brain.

 Once ingrained, these pathways are difficult to alter.